 We're sorry but Diamond cannot be adopted to a home with cats or other small animals, or fragile dogs, regardless of size.

-Diamond will arrive around September 1.
-If you are interested in meeting her, please email for an application so that we may have the process near completion in time for her arrival!
+If you are interested in meeting Diamond, please email for an application.
 We require an adoption application, references, home check and adoption contract.
-Her adoption fee is $250, and she is up to date on vaccinations, HW negative and taking preventative, dewormed, spayed, and microchipped.
+Her adoption fee is $225, and she is up to date on vaccinations, HW negative and taking preventative, dewormed, spayed, and microchipped.
 Each adoption is considered on a case-by-case basis, depending on the dog and their requirements as well as the family and their circumstances.
 Please email or call if interested.
 Please, NO TEXT MESSAGES.